“Empowering one human rights defender means empowering an entire community.”

 “Most of the grass-root human rights defenders are not empowered enough to do their work.
 If they receive threats, they abandon their work out of fear of being arrested if they continue.
 This year alone, five female grass root human rights defenders have abandoned their activism due to online sexual gender-based violence”– Faith Namansa

 Faith realised they had to act quickly to help activists, especially female activists, feel safe enough to continue their work.
-With the help of Civil Rights Defenders’ Emergency Fund, BUSOGANET could arrange a training in human rights and digital and physical security for 30 leaders of grass root organisations in the Busoga region.
+With the help of the Civil Rights Defenders’ Emergency Fund, BUSOGANET could arrange a training in human rights and digital and physical security for 30 leaders of grassroots organisations in the Busoga region.

 “This training did not just strengthen the individuals who underwent it, it strengthened their entire organisational capacity.
 The female participants of the training started a coalition to empower vulnerable women human rights defenders and train them in security and capacity building.
 Empowering one human rights defender means empowering an entire community,” says Faith.

 Read more about the Emergency Fund here.Support the Emergency Fund